schcs/AtiyahBottFormula/README.md

 julia> include( "Main.jl" )

-Our package depends on the avaialability of the following <a href="https://docs.julialang.org/en/v1/stdlib/Pkg/">Julia packages</a>:
+Our package depends on the avaialability of the following <a href="https://docs.julialang.org/en/v1/stdlib/Pkg/">Julia packages</a>:<br>
--- ProgressMeter
+-- ProgressMeter<br>
--- LightGraphs
+-- LightGraphs<br>
--- Combinatorics.
+-- Combinatorics.<br>

 Make sure that they are available on your computer.
+These packages can be installed by typing

+julia> using Pkg;<br>
+julia> Pkg.add.(["ProgressMeter","Combinatorics",LightGraphs"])

 You can check your current working directory inside Julia by typing